WHAT IS SCENT DETECTION?

 While visualising scent plumes is helpful for human understanding, it’s actually a simplification of the complex, changing environments dogs encounter in real life.
 In most search environments, there is wind, or at least smaller air currents.
 Wind and air currents move scent around, messing up the tidy scent cone.
 Outdoors, wind gusts may cause chaotic, erratic, unpredictable changes to the path scent travels, including swirling in circles and even changing or reversing direction mid-search!
 Scent is a moving target, and no two searches are identical.

 Falling back on the foremost human sense of vision, picture how smoke from a bonfire dances upward in unpredictable shapes, dropping ash some distance from the fire when it’s windy.
 Those shapes are closer to how your dog “sees” scent patterns with his amazing nose, as he figures out complex puzzles.

-Don’t worry: when you’re just starting to learn nosework in boxes indoors, you can usually just follow your dog as he finds source.
+Don’t worry: when you’re just starting to learn nosework in boxes indoors, you can usually just follow a trained sniffer dog as he finds source.
 But the more you understand how wind affects scent detection, the better you’ll be able to help your dog get to productive areas in more complex searches with wind, keep reading.

 - For more detailed scent detection terminology, see our Glossary of Scent Detection and Nosework Terms

 - Canine Olfaction Science and Law, Advances in Forensic Science, Medicine, Conservation, and Environmental Remediation, Ed.
 T. Jezierski et al, Taylor & Francis Group, Boca Raton, USA, 2016